Particular/docs.particular.net/nservicebus/hosting/startup-diagnostics.md

 reviewed: 2023-01-03
 ---

+> [!NOTE]
-INFO: This document does not apply to Azure Function hosts.
+> This document does not apply to Azure Function hosts.
 For Azure Function hosts, see [Azure Function In-process diagnostics](/nservicebus/hosting/azure-functions-service-bus/in-process/#configuration-custom-diagnostics) or [Azure Function Isolated Worker diagnostics](/nservicebus/hosting/azure-functions-service-bus/#custom-triggers-custom-diagnostics).

 To make troubleshooting easier, diagnostic information is collected during endpoint startup and written to a `.diagnostics` sub-folder in the host output directory.

+> [!NOTE]
-NOTE: By default, the output directory is called `AppDomain.CurrentDomain.BaseDirectory`, except for web applications where `App_Data` is used instead.
+> By default, the output directory is called `AppDomain.CurrentDomain.BaseDirectory`, except for web applications where `App_Data` is used instead.

 To change the output path: